mjschwenne/atlas/docs/source/index.rst

 Welcome to Atlas's documentation!
 =================================
-Documentation is updated on Wednesdays and Fridays.
+Documentation is updated on Tuesdays and Fridays.

 .. toctree::
    :maxdepth: 2